swapkats/project-perspective/README.md

 Why Mindmaps?
 Mind maps are efficient for learning.
 Mind maps work in a way that is very natural to how our brains learn and store new information.
 They help us access more regions of our brain like linguistic and creative regions to improve learning experience.

-Perpective aims to be an upgrade over mind map in a sense that that prepective mind maps are designed to utilise more of our brain by simulating an environment natural to how our brains developed over time.
-With perpersitive maps we'll be able to add extra dimension to mind maps, letting the user play with information like our monkey ancestors did.
+Perspective aims to be an upgrade over mind map in a sense that that perspective mind maps are designed to utilise more of our brain by simulating an environment natural to how our brains developed over time.
+With perspective maps we'll be able to add extra dimension to mind maps, letting the user play with information like our monkey ancestors did.

 It aims to move away from slow auditorial learning process like books to step into a new generation learning medium by making use of all auditory, visual and kinesthetic mediums of learning.